elAndrew/GettingAndCleaningData/README.md

 These were downloaded and extracted from within the R environment for this analysis, but that code was not included as part of the run_analysis.R or run_analysis.Rmd code provided here due to differences in computer operating systems and file structures among reviewers.
-The file download code is available seperately as
+The file download code is available seperately as Course_Project_Exploration.Rmd.

+The output of the code is a file called myTidyData.txt.
+It is included as part of this repository.
+A codebook for this data set is included.